Electronics Devices, software, explosive devices and developing political awareness

 I’m not sure if it was the EE10 or the EE20 kit, either way, but my dad bought me the kit as a birthday present. this was the start.
 I recall being quite excited at the prospect of being able to jam the neighbour’s radio!
-All of this was done on an extreme budget of course my first lighting controller used a transistor (they used to be in small glass tubes- OC71 I think) which had been through a spin-dryer to remove the heat transfer paste and make it light-sensitive!!!
+All of this was done on an extreme budget of course my first lighting controller used an OC72 transistor (they used to be in small glass tubes- as I recall, popular transistors of the time included the OC71, OC72 and an RF version called the OC45 – all Germanium and horribly temperature sensitive) which had been through a spin-dryer to remove the heat transfer paste and make it light-sensitive!!!

 The car devices article (image upper left) above used light-sensing and averaging technology and a solid-state switch to offer completely automatic car lighting LONG before this became standard on high-end cars.

 I recall one design (published in Practical Electronics) for an alarm system, led to me being contacted by a local flying instructor called Bob Barnfather who wanted to get into the security industry – and so in exchange for designing simple alarm products for him, he taught me how to fly light aircraft.
 This developed into a friendly relationship – which was nice but I’ve not seen him for many years – I should imagine he is long gone as he was a lot older than me!

 ADVEN-80 – A system for creating Adventure Games on the PC